zephyrproject-rtos/zephyr/doc/develop/flash_debug/probes.rst

 debuggers or high-speed tracing.
 You may need to adjust jumpers to prevent the onboard debug probe from interfering with the external debug probe.

+.. _mcu-link-cmsis-onboard-debug-probe:

+MCU-Link CMSIS-DAP Onboard Debug Probe
+***************************************

+The CMSIS-DAP debug probes allow debugging from any compatible toolchain, including IAR EWARM, Keil MDK, NXP’s MCUXpresso IDE and MCUXpresso extension for VS Code.
+In addition to debug probe functionality, the MCU-Link probes may also provide:

+1. SWO trace end point: this virtual device is used by MCUXpresso to retrieve SWO trace data.
+See the MCUXpresso IDE documentation for more information.
+#.
+Virtual COM (VCOM) port / UART bridge connected to the target processor
+#.
+USB to UART, SPI and/or I2C interfaces (depending on MCU-Link
+   type/implementation)
+#.
+Energy measurements of the target MCU

+This debug probe is compatible with the following debug host tools:

+- :ref:`linkserver-debug-host-tools`

+This probe is realized by programming the MCU-Link microcontroller with the CMSIS-DAP MCU-Link firmware, which is already installed by default.
+NXP recommends using NXP's `MCUXpresso Installer`_, which installs both the MCU-Link host tools plus the :ref:`linkserver-debug-host-tools`.

+1. Put the MCU-Link microcontroller into DFU boot mode by attaching the DFU jumper, then powering up the board.

+#.
+Run the ``program_CMSIS`` script, found in the installed MCU-Link ``scripts``
+   folder.

+#.
+Remove the DFU jumper and power cycle the board.

+.. _mcu-link-jlink-onboard-debug-probe:

+MCU-Link JLink Onboard Debug Probe
+************************************

+The MCU-Link J-Link is an onboard debug probe and usb-to-serial adapter supported on many NXP development boards.

+This debug probe is compatible with the following debug host tools:

+- :ref:`jlink-debug-host-tools`

+These probes do not have JLink firmware installed by default, and must be updated.
+NXP recommends using NXP's `MCUXpresso Installer`_, which installs both the :ref:`jlink-debug-host-tools` plus the MCU-Link host tools.

+1. Put the MCU-Link microcontroller into DFU boot mode by attaching the DFU jumper, then powering up the board.

+#.
+Run the ``program_JLINK`` script, found in the installed MCU-Link ``scripts``
+   folder.

+#.
+Remove the DFU jumper and power cycle the board.

 .. _lpclink2-cmsis-onboard-debug-probe:

 LPC-LINK2 CMSIS DAP Onboard Debug Probe